Nyrrell/tgtg-notifier/README.md

 }
 ```

-- To improve i18n, you can set `Stock` & `Price` for translate in your language, it's totally optional.
+- To improve i18n, you can set `Available` & `Price` for translate in your language, it's totally optional.

 ## Run